With Auto Discovery, up.time can detect systems on your network that have an IP address within a specified range, as well as other search criteria:

 - Windows Domain (optional)

-The Windows domain in which WMI is implemented.
+The Windows domain in which WMI has been implemented.

 - User Name